haridas/haridas.github.com/src/articles/callback-hell-or-not.rst

            }
     }

-Think of the case if we can't modify the data structure, and still want to simplify the syntax, make use of Promise or similar methods.
+Think of the case, if we can't modify the data structure, and still want to simplify the syntax, then make use of Promise or similar methods, which is explained bellow.

 Promises